Denver Wrongful Death LawyersRequest Free Consultation

 - Any other factors that the court deems necessary to make a fair and equitable decision.

-The types of damages recoverable for a wrongful death will depend on the circumstances of the case.
+The types of damages for which surviving family members could receive monetary compensation in a wrongful death claim depend on the circumstances of the case.

-Economic damages represent monetary losses whose value is determined by available evidence including invoices, bills, quotations, etc. Funeral costs, medical bills, and property damage would fall under economic damages.
+Economic damages represent monetary losses whose value is determined by available evidence and include:

 Non-economic damages represent non-monetary losses whose value will usually be determined by economics experts.
-Non-economic losses include pain and suffering, grief, emotional stress, and loss of companionship.
+Non-economic losses include:

-In Colorado, non-economic damages are capped at $500,000.
-If the death was caused by a felonious killing, there is no limitation on the amount recoverable for non-economic damages.
+In Colorado, non-economic damages in wrongful death claims are capped at $500,000.
+If the death was caused by a felonious killing, there is no limitation on the amount recoverable for non-economic damages in a wrongful death suit.
 A felonious killing is defined as any killing that constitutes the crime of murder or manslaughter.

 Exemplary damages are additional damages that may be awarded when a person’s death is the result of fraud, malice, or willful and wanton conduct.
 A person’s actions will be considered willful and wanton if the person realized that what they were doing was dangerous but still chose to go act in a way that caused harm.

-Exemplary damages cannot exceed the actual damages awarded to the claimants.
+Exemplary damages in a wrongful death claim cannot exceed the actual damages awarded to the claimants.

 Contact the Denver Wrongful Death Attorneys at Fuicelli & Lee Today

-If have lost a loved one to a preventable death, contact the Denver wrongful death attorneys at Fuicelli & Lee We understand that this is one of the most difficult times in your life, and we are here to stand by you and provide any relief we can.
+If have lost a loved one to a preventable death, contact the Denver wrongful death attorneys at Fuicelli & Lee We understand that losing your loved one is one of the most difficult times in your life, and we are here to stand by you and provide any relief we can through a wrongful death settlement or verdict.
 Contact us today for more information on how we can help.